VirgilSecurity/awesome-virgil/docs/crypto-library/v2/crypto.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Open Terminal.
-2. Check that all the tools which are listed in the `build
-   prerequisite <Build prerequisites>`__ are available there.
+2. Check that all the tools which are listed in the `build prerequisite <#build-prerequisite>`__ are available there.
 3. Set environment variables according to the `table above <Step 1 - Choose target language>`__.

 Step 3 - Get source code